rss logo

 ListenPort = 51820

-• Restart to apply the network changes:
+• Restart the system to apply the network changes:

 root@host:~# reboot